rschristopher/ischristtrue.com/src/ancient-views/cosmology.md

 ## Precosmogonic

-If we lay out the chronological order of the Biblical cannon we are presented with a grand story of our origins, of sin, of death, and ultimately of redemption.
+If we lay out the chronological order of the Biblical cannon we are presented with a grand story of origins, of sin, of death, and ultimately of redemption.
 It is our story.

 ### Before Time
 In the Beginning was the Word	John 1

+It's impossible to discuss time before time, but this is essential as what we call *time* did not exist before creation.
+We know that God existed, including the three persons of God that we refer to as Father, Son, and Holy Spirit -- that this omniscient and omnipotent being existed and that despite His transcendent nature, we know that His will is a person (the Father), His word is a person (the Son), and that His love from Father to Son is also a person (the Holy Spirit).

+Before creation, before time itself, there was will, there was the word, and there was love.
+And so we know that God's will, word, and love are eternal and the first principle from which all else emerges.